|UW Marketing | External Affairs | University Advancement | UW Home Page|

-We at UW Marketing remain committed to helping you succeed by providing tools, templates, training and expertise.
-If we work together and think creatively, we will successfully get our important messages out to our constituents.
+We at UW Marketing remain committed to helping you be successful by providing tools, templates, training and expertise.
+If we work together and think creatively, we will still successfully get our important messages out.
 Thank you for all the great work you do.

 Featured Unit: College of Education